xot/ElectraOne/README.md

 Make sure that the version of Ableton Live and the firmware of the E1 are supported (see below).

 1. For *MacOS*: download the [ElectraOne.MacOS.zip](https://github.com/xot/ElectraOne/blob/main/install/ElectraOne.MacOS.zip?raw=true) zip file from the repository.
 (When using Safari, [make sure that the zip file is not automatically unpacked](https://www.howtogeek.com/789559/how-to-stop-safari-from-automatically-unzipping-downloaded-files-on-mac/).)
-Save it in your home directory.
+Save it *in your home directory*.
 Double click it to extracts all files.
-This should create ```~/Music/Ableton/User Library/Remote Scripts/ElectraOne``` with all the necessary files.
+This should create ```~/Music/Ableton/User Library/Remote Scripts/ElectraOne``` with all the necessary files. (```~``` is a shorthand for your home directory here.)

    For *Windows*: download the [ElectraOne.Windows.zip](https://github.com/xot/ElectraOne/blob/main/install/ElectraOne.Windows.zip?raw=true) zip file from the repository.
 (Right click and select "Extract All..." from the drop down menu.
-Select your home directory as the destination (using "Browse...") and click "Extract".
-This should create ```~\Documents\Ableton\User Library\Remote Scripts\ElectraOne``` with all the necessary files.
+Select your *home directory* as the destination (using "Browse...") and click "Extract".
+This should create ```~\Documents\Ableton\User Library\Remote Scripts\ElectraOne``` with all the necessary files. (```~``` is a shorthand for your home directory here.)

 2. Connect the E1 to your computer with a USB cable ([see E1 documentation](https://docs.electra.one/#_2-connect-your-new-electra-one-controller-to-a-computer)).